Purakuna/sql-ai-test/README.md

 This project is a Next.js application designed to assist with educational tasks, including AI-powered exam generation and student data management.

+## AI-Powered Wiki

+You can find the project on [Deepwiki](https://deepwiki.com/Purakuna/sql-ai-test).

 ## Features

 *   Generate exam questions and complete exams using AI (leveraging Gemini API).